Where is Parking Services located?

 What forms of payment are accepted?

-You may pay by cash, check or credit card, (Master Card, Visa, Amex, Discover).
+You may pay by cash, check or credit card, (Master Card, Visa, Amex, Discover) at the Parking Office.
 The Parking Office does not accept Hawk Dollars.
+Park and Pay Machines only accept credit cards.
+We can no longer accept payment by phone.

 What is the refund policy if you withdraw from school?

 Any student who purchases a full year permit, and does not return for Spring term will be eligible for a refund.
-The hangtag must be returned to HAB 35 by January 31 for a $40.00 refund.
+The hangtag must be returned to Wooster Hall, Office of Student Accounts, Rm 114, by January 31 for a $40.00 refund.
 Hangtags returned after January 31 will be refunded at the pro-rated tuition refund schedule located on the Student Accounts web page.
 There are no partial semester refunds.

 What if you drive a different vehicle on campus for the day?